A Random Invitation: The American Community Survey

 While by law the census studies the entire population—or at least attempts to include the entire population—the ACS is a smaller sample of approximately 3.5 million Americans, randomly selected by home address.
 According to the Census’s population clock site, the U.S. population is just over 314 million, making the ACS survey a sample of just over 1 percent of the overall population.

 This might sound miniscule, but using random sampling methods (where everyone in a population theoretically has the same chance at being selected to participate) even a small sample can give us a great deal of useful information.
-Social scientists who analyze the data also use weighting techniques to match the sample to some of the demographic characteristics of the population to ensure that the sample best reflects the country’s racial/ethnic composition.
+Social scientists who analyze the data also use weighting techniques to match the sample to some of the demographic characteristics of the population to ensure that the sample best reflects the country’s racial and ethnic composition.

 Earlier this year, the House of Representatives voted to eliminate the ACS, arguing that it costs too much money (an estimated $240 million per year out of a budget of about $3.6 trillion) and that the questions about race, age, and income are intrusive.
-It has not passed in the Senate so far, and a petition has been drafted to save the ACS.
+The bill has not passed in the Senate so far, and a petition has been drafted to save the ACS.

-One of the nice things about federally collected data is that we all have access to the results, which tell us quite a bit about large scale patterns (and again, no personal information).
-I encourage all sociology students—and voters—to actually go to the ACS website and see what kind of data are created from the survey before congress eliminates it altogether.
+One of the nice things about federally collected data is that we all have access to the results, which tell us quite a bit about large-scale patterns (and again, no personal information).
+I encourage all sociology students—and voters—to actually go to the ACS website and see what kind of data are created from the survey before Congress eliminates it altogether.

 Why wouldn’t we want to know how many people live in poverty or lack health care coverage, or be able to track migration patterns?
 I’ll be filling out my survey when it arrives.